SichangHe/fmtm/README.md

 A diff-friendly Markdown formatter that breaks lines on sensible punctuations and words to fit a line width.

-This is more useful to use with
-Git than formatters like Prettier because the formatting is more consistent, resulting in smaller diffs.
+This is more useful to use with Git than formatters like Prettier because the formatting is more consistent, resulting in smaller diffs.

 FMTM uses [FMTT][fmtt] to format Markdown paragraphs:

 - Respect line width limit.
 - Prioritize splitting on
     1. sentence ends like `.`, then
-    1. sub-sentence ends like `,`, then
-    1. sub-sentence starts like `(`, and finally
-    1. sentence-connection words like `and`.
+    1. sub-sentence ends like `,`, sub-sentence starts like `(`, and sentence-connection words like `and`.
 - Limited support for abbreviations using heuristics.

-FMTM preserves code blocks,
-and trims leading spaces to a multiple of 4 for display math and HTML blocks.
+FMTM preserves code blocks, and trims leading spaces to a multiple of 4 for display math and HTML blocks.

 ## Installation